Modern Slavery Act and the supply chain: how firms can get the full picture

-Using Intelligent Process Automation (IPA) and Artificial Intelligence (AI), Encompass gathers and analyses a wealth of information to dynamically build a visual picture of a company or individual in just minutes.
+Using Intelligent Process Automation (IPA) and Artificial Intelligence (AI), Encompass gathers and analyzes a wealth of information to dynamically build a visual picture of a company or individual in just minutes.

-This allows for quick evaluation of potential risks, with the visualisation of corporate structures, or an individual’s family and business network.
+This allows for quick evaluation of potential risks, with the visualization of corporate structures, or an individual’s family and business network.

 The use of these automation tools increases efficiency and brings benefits connected to cost and time savings, as some of the manual work is taken away from humans, allowing them to focus on more complex work.

 By integrating data sources and conducting intelligent analytics to deliver easy to understand global corporate linkage and personal share ownership, this makes it easier to comply with the new rules and making use of an automated process also means checks can be completed in hours, in comparison to the days it may take with human entry.

 The digital profiles created as a result can be monitored going forward, meaning firms are also able to stay on top of Office of Foreign Assets Control (OFAC) requirements, boosting compliance across the board.